-Guimaraes is a charming and historic city that makes for a fascinating day trip and it is regarded as the birth place of Portugal and this extensive history is reflected in the variety of national monuments and historic buildings found within the city.
+Guimaraes is a charming and historic city that makes for a fascinating day trip and it is regarded as the birthplace of Portugal and this extensive history is reflected in the variety of national monuments and historic buildings found within the city.

 The city still has a harmonious, well-preserved heritage that is evident in the graceful iron verandas, granite balconies and porticos, mansions, arches connecting the narrow streets, paving slabs smoothed by time, towers and cloisters.
-For a moment you might imagine yourself to be in a mediaeval setting, where the nobility built their houses over time, such as the Castle of Guimaraes or Paço dos Duques de Bragança, and the many others that give Guimaraes its unique atmosphere.
+For a moment you might imagine yourself to be in a medieval setting, where the nobility built their houses over time, such as the Castle of Guimaraes or Paço dos Duques de Bragança, and the many others that give Guimaraes its unique atmosphere.